Attraction of the Week: Charleston, SC Historic Downtown District

 Because the carriage rides are so popular, the city of Charleston operates the tours on a lottery based system, in which tour guides randomly pick from 1 of 4 designated routes.
 This helps to cut down on traffic a bit and makes the tours more enjoyable for everyone.
 Sights of interest on your tour could include Charleston’s historic churches, Rainbow Row (a block of gorgeous pastel colored rowhouses), historic mansions, and lovely gardens.

 The Holy City

 Our tour focused on Charleston’s beautiful old churches.
 Charleston is nicknamed “The Holy City,” due to the city’s long history of tolerance towards religious freedom and settlement by people of various religious denominations.

 From St. Michael’s (founded in 1750), the oldest church in Charleston, to Kahal Kadosh Beth Elohim (founded in 1749), the oldest synagogue still in use in the US, the diversity is quite impressive and includes over 400 places of worship.

-Here are a few of the gorgeous churches you will see if you happen to receive this tour route.
+Here are a few of the gorgeous churches you will see if you randomly get this tour.

-Regardless of which tour you end up on based of luck of draw, you are going to want to explore more via your own 2 meet.
+Regardless of which tour you end up on based of luck of draw, you are going to want to explore more via a self-guided tour.
 Prepare for lots of walking and wear comfortable shoes!

 Fans of Nicholas Spark’s classic The Notebook will definitely want to take a stroll down King Street.
 The American Theater is where Aly and Noah had their first date.
 The scene where they lie down on the road and watch the traffic lights (definitely not to be repeated today due to the immense traffic!) was also filmed down this street (at the intersection of King & Mary).